Illinois–Northwestern football rivalry

 The Illinois–Northwestern football rivalry is a college football rivalry between the Illinois Fighting Illini and Northwestern Wildcats.
 The Land of Lincoln Trophy is presented to the winner of the game.
 The teams began competing for the new prize in 2009, replacing the Sweet Sioux Tomahawk, which was used from 1945 to 2008.
+Like many rivalry games, the game is played during the final week of the college football season.

 Traveling trophies

 Sweet Sioux Tomahawk

 The Sweet Sioux Tomahawk was presented to the winner of the annual football game between the two schools.
 The original trophy was a carved wooden "cigar store" Indian, but was stolen and replaced by a replica of a tomahawk.

 Northwestern won the Tomahawk first in 1945, beating Illinois 13–7 in Evanston.
 At the end of the 2008 football season, when the teams last played for the trophy, Illinois led the series 52–45–5, and 33–29–2 during the era of the Tomahawk.
 Northwestern narrowed the series record in the trophy's final years, winning five of the last six meetings.

 The 2008 game in Evanston was the final time the two teams played for the Tomahawk, which Northwestern won 27–10.
 The NCAA mandated that all Native American imagery deemed hostile and abusive must be removed from college athletics, including the Sweet Sioux Tomahawk.
 Before the game, the schools agreed that Northwestern would be the trophy's permanent resting place.
 If Illinois had won the game, it would have surrendered the trophy to Northwestern after the on-field celebration.